ereOn/crabwatch/chapters/01-getting_started/README.md

 ```

 This will generate a binary in the `target/aarch64-unknown-linux-gnueabihf/debug`
-folder which you can copy to your Raspberry Pi (**you will now need its IP
+folder which you can copy to your Raspberry Pi:
-address that you noted down earlier**):

 ```bash
 scp target/aarch64-unknown-linux-gnueabihf/debug/hello-raspberry pi: